Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `type`: **optional**.
 Determines which prestige formula you use.
 Defaults to "none".

-    - `"normal"`: The amount of currency you gain is independent of its current amount (like Prestige).
+    - `"normal"`: The amount of currency you gain is independent of its current amount (like Prestige Points in TPT).
 The formula before bonuses is based on `baseResource^exponent`
-    - `"static"`: The cost is dependent on your total after reset.
+    - `"static"`: The cost is dependent on your total after reset (like Boosters and Generators in TPT).
 The formula before bonuses is based on `base^(x^exponent)`
     - `"custom"`: You can define everything, from the calculations to the text on the button, yourself.
 (See more at the bottom)
     - `"none"`: This layer does not prestige, and therefore does not need any of the other features in this section.